 Thank you for joining our efforts to empower people, communities and societies to reduce the disease burden from HPV and cervical cancers through collective engagement, advocacy, collaboration and education.
-GIAHC is the international arm of the NCCC, which is a program of the American Social Health Association, a registered 501(c)(3) tax-exempt organization.
+GIAHC is the international arm of the National Cervical Cancer Coalition, which is a program of the American Sexual Health Association (ASHA), a registered 501(c)(3) tax-exempt organization.

-Click below to send a donation now with your credit card.
-Please note that NCCC is now a program of the American Social Health Association (ASHA).
-Online donations for NCCC, GIAHC and the Michele Baldwin Living Memorial are managed through ASHA.
-When you click on the links below to donate, you will be taken to ASHA's Network for Good donation page.
+Click here to send a donation now with your credit card.
+Please note that NCCC and GIAHC are now programs of the American Sexual Health Association (ASHA).
+Online donations for NCCC, GIAHC and the Michele Baldwin Memorial Fund are managed through ASHA.
+When you donate online, you will do so through ASHA's Network for Good donation page.
 Simply choose GIAHC or Michele Baldwin Living Memorial under the Program Designation menu to ensure that your donation is directed to the correct program.

 Questions?
 Call the Development Office at 919-361-4863 or email to email@example.com.